0xCAFEDECAF/VanLiveConnect/README.md

 As mentioned, VAN bus was used in the beginning of 2000's by the PSA group (Peugeot and Citroën) as a communication protocol between the various comfort-related equipment.
 Later, around 2005, they started to replace this protocol in their newer cars with the CAN bus protocol.

+---

+<b>Question:</b> Do I still need the original multi-functional display (MFD)?

+<b>Answer:</b> Yes, you do.
+But you do not need its (crappy) LCD to be working.
+The MFD is only needed to generate
+the necessary VAN-bus packets to drive the equipment (Tuner, CD-changer, Sat nav, etc.).
+Maybe in a later stage, I will be able to reverse-engineer the higher-level protocols and state machines that the MFD implmements.
+But that will take time...

+---

 <b>Question:</b> Which web browsers will this work with?